aerogear/offix/packages/sync/README.md

 ### Mapping Client and Server ID for Optimistic Reponses

 When using `OptimisticReponse` helper from SDK specific mutations that create new element response is going to have client side generated id.
 Subsequent edits for this objects will also refer to this id.
-When becoming all offline changes are going to be performed in specific order invalidating client side id.
-If edits for objects created when offline are required developers need to support a way to map them inside resolvers.
+When becoming online, all offline changes are going to be performed in specific order invalidating client side id for subsequent edits.
+If edits for objects created when offline are required, developers need to support a way to map them in their resolvers.

 ## Listening to the offline queue events